Merle Norman Cosmetics: History

 Merle Norman, with her education in chemistry, started making makeshift cosmetic products in her home kitchen to sell to her neighbors while her nephew, J.B.
 Nethercutt, worked as the delivery peddler.
 Growing in local popularity, in 1931, she opened her first official cosmetics studio in Santa Monica for $150 during the Great Depression.
 By 1934, the company had expanded to dozens of independently owned studios across the contiguous United States which were predominately owned by women.
+In 1936, the company moved to its headquarters to the Merle Norman Building on Main Street.
 By the 1940s the company expanded overseas to Asia, marketing in Thailand.
 During the American involvement in World War II, the company produced gun oil and camouflage.

 In 1963, Norman stepped down as chairman and passed down the company to J.B.
 Nethercutt.
 In 1969, the company changed to be publicly traded on the American Stock Exchange (AMEX).
 The company sold 400,000 shares at $25.
 The company opened secondary factory in Sylmar, Los Angeles in 1971, and a forward distribution center in Memphis, Tennessee for its East Coast studios in 1973.
 In 1974, the family bought back all the public stock due to a lack of demanded trading interest, and the company reverted to being privately held.

 In the 1980s, Merle Norman was named one of the ten largest American cosmetic companies by People magazine.
 The company started its first national advertising campaign, having previously only used word-of-mouth marketing regionally, including being the primary sponsor of the 1981 Met Gala.
 The company experimentally expanded to Europe in 3 countries, but would leave the continent by the next decade.
 In 1999, the company redesigned its studios to have a common interior.

 In 2004, Nethercutt passed the company down to his son, Jack Nethercutt II.
 In 2007, the company was ranked No. 21 in Entrepreneur magazine's Franchise 500.
 Merle Norman expanded to the Middle East by 2011.
 Later in the year, the company unveiled a new separate logo emblem with an updated wordmark along with a redesign of product packaging.
 From 2012 to 2019, the company had a decline of 269 studio units.
 In 2018, the company announced its beginning of day spa services to select studio outlets in the United States and Canada.

 In 2019, Merle Norman's products were available for purchase online through e-commerce.
 The company produced WHO hand sanitizer during the COVID-19 pandemic.